Animal Feed Ethoxyquin Market Size and Share

 By Product Form: Powder Leads Despite Handling Challenges

-Powder form dominates with 56% of the animal feed ethoxyquin market share due to blending ease, representing more than two-thirds of the animal feed ethoxyquin market value in 2024.
-Kemin Industries’ ENDOX Dry leverages proprietary carriers that yield homogeneous dispersion in premixes, a key performance attribute for large feed mills.
+The powder form dominates the animal feed ethoxyquin market size, accounting for 56% of the total share due to its ease of blending, and represents more than two-thirds of the animal feed ethoxyquin market value in 2024.
+Kemin Industries’ Endox Dry leverages proprietary carriers that yield homogeneous dispersion in premixes, a key performance attribute for large feed mills.
 Beadlet products, designed for aquafeed exporters requiring controlled release during extended transit times, are projected to grow at a CAGR of 8.0% through 2030.

-Liquid animal feed ethoxyquin remains attractive for direct fat spraying but faces rising freight rates after the IMO deemed the product hazardous cargo in 2024.
+Liquid animal feed ethoxyquin remains attractive for direct fat spraying but faces rising freight rates after the International Maritime Organization (IMO) deemed the product hazardous cargo in 2024.
 Shipowners now demand specialized containers and higher insurance coverage, narrowing price gaps and nudging customers toward powders.
 Pilot trials in Thailand show beadlets achieve identical peroxide-value control at 20% lower dosage, suggesting a gradual shift from liquids in the animal feed ethoxyquin market.

 By Purity Grade: Technical Grade Drives Industrial Applications

-Technical-grade (≥90% purity) ethoxyquin acquires 66.5% market share due to its use in high-performance feed users who demand maximal scavenging activity.
-50% purity ethoxyquin has wider adoption in commodity feeds and is growing at a 7.6% CAGR through 2030, particularly among price-sensitive buyers in South America and Africa.
+Technical-grade (≥90% purity) ethoxyquin acquires a 66.5% market share due to its use in high-performance feed, where users demand maximal scavenging activity.
+50% purity ethoxyquin has gained wider adoption in commodity feeds and is projected to grow at a 7.6% CAGR through 2030, particularly among price-sensitive buyers in South America and Africa.

 By Animal Type: Poultry Dominance Challenged by Aquaculture Surge